Conformally invariant complete metrics: Modulus and M-domains

 We now recall that a continuum is a compact connected set in $\Sn$ containing at least two points.
-We note that $\mM(x_0,\,C)=\infty$ if a subcontinuum $C_0$ of $C$ contains $x_0.$ In fact, the sphere $|x-x_0|=r$ meets both $K$ and $C$ for all small enough $r>0$ in this case.
+We note that $\mM(x_0,\,C)=\infty$ if a continuum $C_0 \subset C$ contains $x_0.$ In fact, the sphere $|x-x_0|=r$ meets both $K$ and $C$ for all small enough $r>0$ in this case.
 A simple application of the following lemma implies that

 for every continuum $K$ with $x_0\in K\subset (\Sn\setminus C)\cup\{x_0\}.$ Here we have used the relation $\Delta(K,C;\Sn\setminus C)<\Delta(K,C;\Sn)$ and Lemma \ref{lem:curves}.